rstrahan/aws-autoscaling-vertica/README.md

 - Keep your cluster resilient by automatically replacing failed nodes with new nodes (no need to pay for active standby nodes)
 - Subscribe to receive notifications when nodes are added or removed

 The Vertica Auto Scaling package is provided to you free of charge (and also free of any warranty or liability).
-If you like it you can use it as it is, or you can make it better, and contribute it back to the Vertica community.
+If you like it you can use it as it is, or you can make it better, and contribute your enhancements back to the Vertica community.

 As you read through the sections below, you will learn how it all works, and you'll be able to try it for yourself.